jmsdnns/blag/content/tech/eyes/index.md

 $ eyes --ports 80,443,8080,8443 127.0.0.1
 ```

-Now that we have a sense of what we want the experience to be like, we can start considering how to express it all in Rust.
+Now that we have a sense of what we want the experience to be like, we can consider the structure of the program.
+We probably want to store the input parameters in a single structure, we'll want flexibility in how to express which ports to scan, and then a way to actually scan each port in the list.

 ## Scan Config